Deltares/D-FAST_Morphological_Impact/docs/techref.md

 * `read_fm_map` for reading data fields from the D-Flow FM map-file
 * `copy_ugrid` for copying UGRID mesh information from the D-Flow FM map-file to the spatial output file
-* `copy_var` support function for copying an individual NetCDF variable from NetCDF file to another
+* `copy_var` support function for copying an individual netCDF variable from netCDF file to another
-* `ugrid_add` for adding a single cell centred variable to a NetCDF file containing UGRID mesh data
+* `ugrid_add` for adding a single cell centred variable to a netCDF file containing UGRID mesh data

 * `read_waqua_xyz` for reading the xyz-files containing data exported from the WAQUA model (legacy function)
 * `write_simona_box` for writing a SIMONA BOX-file (legacy function)